OpenBazaar/openbazaar-css/README.md

-# ipfs-css
+# openbazaar-css

-The single-purpose css class names and @font-face config to IPFS up your UI.
+The single-purpose css class names and @font-face config to OpenBazaar up your UI.

 ```css
 /* ---- font ----- */